wintvelt/sst-test/README.md

 This template contains the service for posting (and retrieving) microservice dependencies.
 Inner workings described at the end of this doc.

 ## Event streams
+The microservice is responsible for
+- Setup SNS topic to publish internal events, for other services to subscribe to
+- Setup SQS queue for other services to post commands to, and setup function to consume commands
+- Publish a client that allows other services to connect (to dev and prod versions)
+    - to subscribe to the published SNS topic - includes arns
+    - to post commands to SQS queue - includes arns and input validation

 It is up to the processing (receiving) microservice to
-- connect to the SNS topic(s) to consume
+- connect to the SNS topic(s) to consume events
 - (optionally) setup an SQS queue connected to the SNS topic to consume

 # Dependency publication service